tianshucai/Term_1_Programming_Modelling_HandIn/README.md

 # BreakTheBill_FinalHandIn

-This repository compiles links to repositories I've worked on &amp; documentation of my work. <br />
+This repository compiles links to repositories I've worked on and documentation of my work. <br />
+I mainly worked on one of the puzzles in this maze running game and created a few 3D assets in the environment. <br />

 **Programming**